selaazdoudi/Private-and-Public-Good-Provision-of-Mental-Health-Services-in-France/README.md

 # Private and Public Good Provision of Mental Health Services in France

 An empirical data analysis project studying how private mental health services interact with public mental health provision in France.

-Team : Salma El Aazdoudi, Cynthia Francis, Rafael Mourouvin and Anahi Reyes
+## Team

+This project was conducted as teamwork by:

+- Salma El Aazdoudi
+- Cynthia Francis
+- Rafael Mourouvin
+- Anahi Reyes

 ## Overview